 What should you be careful about?
 Who to seek compensation from?
 When to contact a construction accident attorney?
 Here’s everything you need to know.

-Can We Prevent Construction Accidents from Happening?
+Can We Prevent Construction Accidents in ny from Happening?

 It’s absolutely true that you cannot feed the hungry on statistics, though statistics may help us determine construction site culprits that are most responsible for leaving hundreds and hundreds of families afflicted, poor, and hungry every year.